holzschu/ios_system/README.md

 ## Installation:

-**The easy way:** run the script `./get_binaries.sh`.
-This will download the compiled versions of all existing frameworks (`ios_system.framework`, plus all the frameworks libraries, including `network_ios`).
+**The easy way:** (Xcode 12 and above) `ios_system` is available as a set of binary frameworks.
+Add this project as "Swift Package dependency", and link and embed the frameworks as you need them.

 **The hard way:**

-- Run the script `./get_sources.sh`.
-This will download the latest sources form [Apple OpenSource](https://opensource.apple.com) and patch them for compatibility with iOS.
-- We need libSSH2 and OpenSSL.
-Either:
-    - **[Fast]** Run the script `./get_frameworks.sh` to download precompiled versions of `openSSL.framework` and `libSSH2.framework`.
-    - **[Slow]** Run the script `./get_frameworks_as_source.sh` to download the source for  `openSSL.framework` and `libSSH2.framework`, compile them, and move them to `Frameworks`.
 - Open the Xcode project `ios_system.xcodeproj` and hit build.
 This will create the `ios_system` framework, ready to be included in your own projects.
-- Compile the other targets as well: files, tar, curl, awk, shell, text, ssh_cmd.
+- Compile the other targets as well: `files`, `tar`, `curl`, `awk`, `shell`, `text`, `ssh_cmd`.
 This will create the corresponding frameworks.
-- Alternatively, type `xcodebuild -project ios_system.xcodeproj -alltargets -sdk iphoneos -configuration Debug -quiet` to build all targets.
+- Alternatively, type `xcodebuild -project ios_system.xcodeproj -alltargets -sdk iphoneos -configuration Release -quiet` to build all the frameworks.
 - If you need [python](https://github.com/holzschu/python_ios), [lua](https://github.com/holzschu/lua_ios), [TeX](https://github.com/holzschu/lib-tex) or [network_ios](https://github.com/holzschu/network_ios), download the corresponding projects and compile them.
 All these projects need the `ios_system` framework to compile.

 ## Integration with your app: